|Who’s Paying For These High Powered Lawyers? Dr. Uwaydah Is, That’s Who. And The Court Needs To Stop Him.|

 So, this was how Marisa’s wedding began.
 Sherry thought, “I can’t believe this.”
 She was embarrassed for Marisa.

-Marisa had also lived on the poorer side of town of Perrysburg.
+Marisa had also lived on the poorer side of town in South Toledo.
 Her mother had said, “Marisa’s always been trouble.”
 Christine had once complained that Marisa didn’t show up for Thanksgiving dinner, to which Marisa replied, “Because you locked me out of the house!”
 Because of the lock-out, Marisa had wound up sleeping in a vehicle in front of the house in freezing weather, not even able to keep warm.

 The cheapness of her mother, along with the selfish attitude, had to have contributed to setting the stage for Marisa to get “caught” by Dr. Uwaydah.
 Her mother insisting “We don’t have any money”, along with ranting about the high cost of a wedding cake must have been hard for Marisa to bear.
 Then with Munir Uwaydah, M.D. stepping onto center stage with his millions of dollars there in the Toledo, Ohio area, where Marisa worked in a hospital as a very young woman, it must have been like a magnet.
 Uwaydah preys on the vulnerable.
 As fate would have it, Marisa stepped into his quick sand.